Timaru Airport Car Rental

 The history of European arrival, from explorers to missionaries and general immigration, is also laid out.
 Through maps, books and everyday items we can piece together an idea of what it was like to live here, through the eyes of those who came before us.

 Another highlight is a model replica of the aircraft that was designed and flown by Richard Pearse from his shed.
-It is said this this local aviation pioneer actually beat the Wright brothers to it.
+It is said this local aviation pioneer actually beat the Wright brothers to it.

 You will find the South Canterbury Museum on Perth Street in Timaru, next to St Mary’s church.
 Note that it is closed on Mondays.